inboxpraveen/context-search-engine/README.md

 - A basic web interface built using Flask where users can input and submit their search queries.
 - A backend search engine that:
-  - Transforms user queries into semantic vectors using DistilBERT.
+  - Transforms user queries into semantic vectors using Distil BERT.
   - Efficiently compares the query vector against a pre-indexed set of vectors (corresponding to text documents) stored in a FAISS index.
   - Returns the most contextually relevant text passage from the corpus.
   - Highlights the keywords in the returned text passage that are contextually matched.